 Burn injuries are a leading cause of death in America, killing one person every two hours and thirty-five minutes, according to the American Burn Association.
 When victims do survive, they typically face excruciating pain and possible long-term effects, such as disfigurement or a limited range of motion.

-If you or a loved one has suffered a burn injury due to another person’s negligence, speak to an attorney with the law firm of Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP. today.
-Our Fairfax burn injury lawyers have decades of experience protecting the rights of burn victims.
+If you or a loved one has suffered a burn injury due to another person’s negligence, speak to an attorney with the personal injury law firm of Koonz McKenney Johnson & DePaolis LLP. today.
+Our Northern Virginia burn injury lawyers have decades of experience protecting the rights of burn victims.
 Contact us to schedule a free consultation and discuss your legal options.

 These are the most common types of burn injuries that occur:

 - Thermal burns are typically caused by open flames, scalding hot liquids, and hot surfaces.

 - Electrical burns are often caused by energy discharges, most commonly electrical cords.

 - Chemical burns happen after contact with toxic or corrosive chemicals.

 - Radiation burns are most commonly caused by sunlight and ultraviolet light, other causes include x-rays and radiation therapy.

 - Friction burns are caused by the friction of skin rubbing against a surface, such as a road rash that commonly occurs in motorcycle accidents.